Big Medium: Technical details

 Big Medium installs on web servers running Windows NT, Windows 2003 or a Unix-like operating system.

 Big Medium stores its data in flat files and folders, rather than a database.
 This has advantages (e.g., simplified installation and backups) but also means that it is best suited for small- and medium-sized sites with fewer than several thousand pages.
 Clark has suggested that future versions may offer the choice between flat-file storage and a relational database to better support very large sites.
 Additional fields and content types can be added via custom plugin modules.

-Big Medium generates public web pages as static pages, meaning that they are not built on the fly with every page request but just once when the page is edited.
+Big Medium generates public webpages as static pages, meaning that they are not built on the fly with every page request but just once when the page is edited.
 This approach scales well under very high traffic conditions but means that there are limited opportunities to personalize pages for individual users.

 Big Medium supports plugins and can be extended via custom Perl code to add additional content types, data fields, content filters, display widgets, etc. This developer API was added in version 2.0, but the documentation for plugins is incomplete.